aicroe/sacnn/README.md

 The data (word embedding and comments data set) must be placed at the folder **~/.sacnn/raw**, if it doesn't exists create it.

 It is expected a file called **comments.csv** which would contain the whole labeled data set, and a binary that holds the embeddings **SBW-vectors-300-min5.bin**.
+Look at the **raws/** folder on this repository in order to get those files.

 **For production**